-- 1. The issue of the actual birth date of the Regiment has created very interesting debate over the years.
-Although the name of the Regiment originates from the forming of a special corps for service in South Africa on 1 February 1900, the formal lineage begins with the establishment of A Squadron Canadian Mounted Rifles as a new unit on 1 July 1901.
-To further complicate the issue many early regimental customs where directly linked to the heritage of School of Mounted Infantry, which originated in Winnipeg in 1885.
-This lineage, and heritage, is shown pictorially at Annex A LINEAGE OF THE REGIMENT. - 2.
-In 1934, the Commanding Officer of the day, Lieutenant-Colonel L.F.
-Page, DSO, requested that the regimental birth date be officially recognized as 20 July 1885, the date when the School of Mounted Infantry was raised by General Order 21/1885.
-Even though the Regiment was authorized this "lineage," and in fact celebrated its 50th birthday in 1935 and continued to celebrate the 20 July 1885 date until 1957, Director History later revoked the decision in 1958. - 3.
-The lineage of a Regiment is awarded on the basis of formal changes to designations and organizations as published in General Orders.
-A review of General Orders, which was later published in The Regiments and Corps of the Canadian Army in 1964, identified that the 1885 date had been incorrectly authorized. - 4.
-The lineage of the Regiment after 1909 has never been in dispute.
-Prior to 1909, however, the Regiment's lineage has two apparent roots: that of A Squadron Canadian Mounted Rifles and that of Strathcona's Horse.
+1. The issue of the actual birth date of the Regiment has created very interesting debates over the years.
+Although the name of the Regiment originates from the forming of a special corps for service in South Africa on 1 February 1900, the formal lineage begins with the establishment of A Squadron, Canadian Mounted Rifles as a new unit on 1 July 1901.
+To further complicate the issue, many early Regimental customs were directly linked to the heritage of the School of Mounted Infantry, which originated in Winnipeg in 1885.
+This lineage, and heritage, is shown pictorially at ANNEX A - LINEAGE OF THE REGIMENT.

+2. In 1934, the Commanding Officer of the day, Lieutenant-Colonel L.F.
+Page, DSO, requested that the Regimental birth date be officially recognized as 20 July 1885, the date when the School of Mounted Infantry was raised by General Order 21/1885.12 Even though the Regiment was authorized this "lineage," and in fact celebrated its 50th birthday in 1935 and continued to celebrate the 20 July 1885 date until 1957, Director History later revoked the decision in 1958.

+3. The lineage of a regiment is awarded on the basis of formal changes to designations and organizations as published in General Orders.
+A review of General Orders, which was later published in The Regiments and Corps of the Canadian Army in 1964, identified that the 1885 date had been incorrectly authorized.

+4. The lineage of the Regiment after 1909 has never been in dispute.
+Prior to 1909, however, the

+11 Editorial Note: A list will be developed in time with the names of Senior Serving Strathconas, Regimental Colonels, members of Regimental Executive Councils, and the Regimental Secretaries.
+In conjunction with the Regimental Historical Committee, it will be decided whether such lists should be included in the Regimental Manual or elsewhere.

+12 General Order 21/1885, 20 July 1885.

+Regiment's lineage has two apparent roots: that of A Squadron, Canadian Mounted Rifles and that of Strathcona's Horse.
 Strathcona's Horse, which was raised in 1900 for special service in South Africa, was disbanded upon return to Canada in March 1901.
-A Squadron Canadian Mounted Rifles, however, was established as a new Permanent Force unit in Winnipeg on 1 July 1901 by General Order 102/1901.
-The Regiment's Lineage has two apparent roots: that of A Squadron Canadian Mounted Rifles and that of Strathcona's Horse, which was raised in 1900 for special service in South Africa, was established as a new Permanent Force unit in Winnipeg on 1 July 1901 by General Order 102/1901.

-11 General Order 21/1885, 20 July 1885.

-12 General Order 102/1901, 1 July 1901.

-In 1903, the unit was designated "The Royal Canadian Mounted Rifles" when the title "Royal" was awarded and "A Squadron" dropped from its designation (General Order 153/1903).
-13
+A Squadron, Canadian Mounted Rifles, however, was established as a new Permanent Force unit in Winnipeg on 1 July 1901 by General Order 102/1901.13 In 1903, the unit was designated "The Royal Canadian Mounted Rifles" when the title "Royal" was awarded and "A Squadron" dropped from its designation (General Order 153/1903).14